openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

 Upon start-up, the application reads command-line parameters and loads a network and images/binary files to the Inference Engine plugin, which is chosen depending on a specified device.
 The number of infer requests and execution approach depend on the mode defined with the `-api` command-line parameter.

 > **NOTE**: By default, Inference Engine samples, tools and demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
-For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](../../../docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md).
+For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model to Intermediate Representation (IR)](../../../docs/MO_DG/prepare_model/convert_model/Converting_Model.md).

 If you run the application in the synchronous mode, it creates one infer request and executes the `Infer` method.
 If you run the application in the asynchronous mode, it creates as many infer requests as specified in the `-nireq` command-line parameter and executes the `StartAsync` method for each of them.
 If `-nireq` is not set, the application will use the default value for specified device.